 Tent livability refers to the interior design of your tent.
-Even tents with the same capacity ratings have very different interior layouts.
+Even camp tents with the same capacity ratings have very different interior layouts.

-Volume – The amount of space inside a tent.
+Volume – The amount of space inside of a tent.
 Steeply-angled walls mean less room (but also less weight).

 Floor Dimensions – The layout of the floor space.
 Most car camping tents are rectangular but some are tapered to reduce weight.

 Peak Height – The highest point of a tent.
 Use this as a starting point for how tall the tent is on the inside.

 Wall Shape – The shape of a tent’s walls is generally the best indicator of its livability.
 The more vertical the walls, the more vertical space available.

 Room Layout – The division of a camp tent’s interior space.
 Some family camping tents come with room dividers to create separate living areas.

 Doors – How many doors do you need?
 While small families can get away with one, those camping in larger groups might benefit from a tent with two or more.

 Windows – Tent windows do more than give you a view of the great outdoors.
 They also let in light and improve ventilation.
 Extra light can make a tent seem larger.

 Ventilation – Packing a lot of bodies into a camp tent makes it get stuffy quick.
 Many car camping tents come with mesh windows, ceilings, and doors to allow for improved cross ventilation.